sriramkousik482-dot/green-bitesss/greenbites/DEVELOPMENT_GUIDE.md

-# Green Bites - Development Guide
+# GreenBites - Development Guide

 ## Quick Start

 1. **Add the Logo** (IMPORTANT!)
-   - Save your Green Bites logo image as `logo.jpg`
+   - Save your GreenBites logo image as `logo.jpg`
    - Place it in the `public` folder: `public/logo.jpg`

 2. **Run the Application**